flutter-mapbox-gl/maps/README.md

 ```

 ## Location features
+To enable location features in an **Android** application:

+You need to declare the `ACCESS_COARSE_LOCATION` or `ACCESS_FINE_LOCATION` permission in the AndroidManifest.xml and starting from Android API level 23 also request it at runtime.
+The plugin does not handle this for you.
+The example app uses the flutter ['location' plugin](https://pub.dev/packages/location) for this.

-To enable location features in an iOS application:
+To enable location features in an **iOS** application:

 If you access your users' location, you should also add the following key to your Info.plist to explain why you need access to their location data: